-NATURAL LEEVES:
+NATURAL LEEVES :

-They are associated with flood plains. found along the flood plains of large rivers. they are low linear, parallel ridges made of coarse material found along the river bank.
-When river shift laterly a series of natural levees can form
+They are assolated with flood plains.found along the flood plains of large rivers.they are low linear, parallel ridges made of coarse material found along the river bank.
+When river shift laterlya series of natural levees can form

-POINT BARS: they are also called as meander bars.
+POINT BARS :they are also called as meander bars.
 2.found along the convex side of meanders of large rivers.
-They are uniform in profile. if there are more then one ridge narrow and elongated depressions are found in between the point bars.

-MEANDERS: Meander is not a landform but is only a type of channel pattern.
-This is because of:
+They are uniform in profile.if there are more then one ridge narrow and elongated depressions are found in between the point bars.MEANDERS: loop like channels are called meanders.it is not a landform it is a type of river channel.
+Reasons for the formation of meanders cutoff bank convex side is long gentle slope . as they grow long loops the curve is cutoff and formed into Oxbow lakes.